U.S. Food & Drug Administration approves breakthrough drug developed by Ascension Seton researcher

 Andexxa® works by “fooling” Factor Xa inhibitors into binding to it, helping the blood coagulate again if a patient on blood thinners experiences serious bleeding.

-Dell Seton Medical Center at The University of Texas at Austin, the region’s only Level I Trauma Center for adults, and Seton Medical Center Austin are the only care sites in Texas to offer Andexxa® during the trial phase.
+Dell Ascension Seton Medical Center at The University of Texas at Austin, the region’s only Level I Trauma Center for adults, and Ascension Seton Medical Center Austin are the only care sites in Texas to offer Andexxa® during the trial phase.
 The drug can be transferred to other facilities in and outside of Austin as needed.
 Other trial sites across the U.S. and Europe also offer the drug.

-“The transformative clinical and academic partnership between Seton and UT’s Dell Medical School helped pave the way to research which led to the development of Andexxa®,” Milling said.
+“The transformative clinical and academic partnership between Ascension Seton and UT’s Dell Medical School helped pave the way to research which led to the development of Andexxa®,” Milling said.
 “Early access to this life-saving drug helps establish Austin as a leader for the future of medicine, and its broader commercial launch is anticipated in early 2019.”